DragomirSt/weather-app/README.md

 ## Functionality

-With this application you can search the weather based on location / city Once you enter your location you can then view the weather for the next twelve hours as well the next five days
+With this application you can search the weather based on location / city.
+Once you enter your location you can then view the weather for the next twelve hours as well the next five days.